danielecook/TIL-Tool/README.md

 ### `push`

-Use `til push` to push TILs to the default remote.
+Use `til push` to add TILs, commit, and to your remote repo.

 #### Adding a remote